Automorphisms of Sedenions: Introduction

 \section{Introduction}

-The series of Cayley-Dickson algebras, $\AA{n}$, provides $2^n$ basis elements generated by $n$ generators at each level, $n\ge0$.
-The series starts with the reals, $\AA0\cong\R$, complex numbers, $\AA1\cong\C$, quaternions, $\AA2\cong\HB$, octonions, $\AA3\cong\OB$, followed by the sedenions, $\AA4\cong\SB$.
-The series has increasingly complicated norms until sedenions and all $\AA{n}$, for $n\ge4$, which have zero divisors, hence they are power-associative and can not be normed algebras.
-Because of this, until recently, they have been avoided by physists as not being appropriate for reality.
-Mathematicians have struggled with the analysis of these algebras with some support for the alternate rule, which has been shown to be invalid \cite{Morano, Wilmot2}, and finding different embeddings of Lie algebras in the automorphisms of $\AA{n}$, for $n\ge4$.
+The series of Cayley-Dickson algebras, $\AB{N}$, provides $n=2^N$ basis elements generated by $N$ generators at each level, $N\ge0$.
+The series starts with the reals, $\AB0\cong\R$, complex numbers, $\AB1\cong\C$, quaternions, $\AB2\cong\HB$, octonions, $\AB3\cong\OB$, followed by the sedenions, $\AB4\cong\SB$.
+The series has increasingly complicated norms until sedenions and all $\AB{N}$, for $N\ge4$, which have zero divisors, hence they are power-associative and can not be normed algebras.
+Because of this, until recently, they have been avoided by physicists as not being appropriate for reality.
+Mathematicians have struggled with the analysis of these algebras concentrating on the alternate rule, which is only valid for octonions~\cite{Morano, Zhilina, Wilmot2}, and insufficient for embeddings of Lie algebras in the automorphisms of $\AB{N}$, for $N\ge4$.

 The Lie algebras were formulated and classified by Killing and Cartan~\cite{Dray} and the smallest exceptional Lie algebra, $\GT$, was shown by Engel to be the automorphisms of octonions, $\Aut\OB\cong\GT$~\cite{Agricola}.
 Schafer~\cite{Schafer} found that $\Aut{\SB}\overset{{?}}{\cong}\GT$ while, subsequently, Brown~\cite{Brown} found that $\Aut{\SB}\overset{{?}}{\cong}\GT\times\Sym3$.
 This discrepency is analysed extensively in this paper with the main result being a new calibration that allows the enumeration of the automorphisms of sedenions.
-This analysis supports Schafer to find that $\Aut\SB\cong\GT$ but also highlights the complications for power-associative algebras.
+This analysis extends the work of Schafer\cite{Schafer} and Brown\cite{Brown} for sedenions to find that $\GT\times\Sym3\subset\Aut\SB$ and the full automorphism group is much more complicated.
+This result disagrees with Brown's full result that $\Aut{\AB{N}}\cong\Aut{\AB{N-1}}\times\Sym3$ for $N\in(4,5,6)$ and the procedure used should be applicable for all higher order automorphisms of Cayley-Dickson algebras.

 A graded notation is used for both Clifford and Cayley-Dickson algebras, but for different reasons.
 The $\Cl{n}$ algebras naturally represent the same geometric objects as Grassmann's exterior algebra and the grading follows that of differential geometry.
-The $\AA{n}$ algebras are not directly related to geometry but the doubling rule that defines the algebra~\cite{Harvey} introduces a new generator at each level with the binomial expansion of all generators providing the grading, as explained in the following.
+The $\AB{N}$ algebras are not directly related to geometry but the doubling rule that defines the algebra~\cite{Harvey} introduces a new generator at each level with the binomial expansion of all generators providing the grading, as explained in the following.